jeadorf/sandbox/README.md

 sandbox
 =======

 Collection of code snippets and experimental code.
 Feel free to take whatever you want.
-No guarantees.
+Public domain.
+No guarantees whatsoever.